legeartisgames/optim/docs/theory/Matrix_calculus.md

 Is it correct, that if a matrix is positive definite it should be symmetric?

 :::{.callout-solution collapse="true"}
 It is a tricky question.
-By definition a matrix is called positive definite only if it is symmetric.
+By definition, a matrix is called positive definite only if it is symmetric.
 But in fact, if we talk about the real field $x \in \mathbb{R}^n$, it is easy to imagine a non-symmetric matrix for which $x^T A x \geq 0$ is satisfied, but the matrix will not be symmetric:
 $$
 A = \begin{pmatrix} 1 & 0 \\ -3 & 1 \end{pmatrix}
 $$